-As we celebrate today the Baptism of the Lord by which he showed his solidarity with us even to the point of death, it is fitting for us to consider, for a moment, our own Baptism.
-On the day of our Baptism, our parents and godparents - or, if we were adults, we ourselves - were asked, "What do you ask of God's Church for your child?"
+As we celebrate today the Solemnity of the Most Holy Trinity it is fitting for us to consider, for a moment, our own Baptism in which we received a share in the divine life.
+On the day of our Baptism, our parents or, if we were adults, we ourselves - were asked, "What do you ask of God's Church for your child?"
 Among the appropriate answers is, "Faith," to which the priest asked "And what does faith offer?"
 "Eternal life," came the response.
 Yes, eternal life comes from faith and faith comes from Jesus Christ.

-This encounter with Jesus Christ is at the heart of the Year of Faith that we are observing in the Catholic Church throughout the world.
+At the heart, then, of this Year of Faith is the personal encounter with triune God.
 Indeed, in his apostolic letter announcing this year, Pope Benedict XVI spoke of "the need to rediscover the journey of faith so as to shed clearly light on the joy and renewed enthusiasm of the encounter with Christ" (Porta Fidei, 2).

 Each of us makes our way on this journey of faith at different speeds or paces.
 Some of us run swiftly along, keeping our eyes firmly fixed on the prize of eternal life.
-Some of us simply amble on as if this journey of faith were an escalator that will simply move us up the stairway to heaven without any real effort on our part.
-Others make their way backwards and forward and back again.
+Some of us simply amble on as if this journey of faith were an airport speedway that will simply move us along without any real effort on our part.
+Some of us make our backwards and forward and back again.

-At whatever pace we travel on this journey of faith, there is always room for growth.
-Baptism calls us to abandon ourselves continuously to the will of the Lord and to follow Jesus as our Savior; this is what we call discipleship.
+At whatever pace we travel on this journey of faith, there is always room for a growth in maturity and an ever-greater "self-abandonment, in a continuous crescendo, into the hands of a love that seems to grow constantly because it has its origin in God" (Porta Fidei, 7).
+Baptism calls us to a continuing and ever-present self-abandonment to the will of the Lord; this is what we call discipleship.